minidocks/images/php/README.md

 especially suited to web development.
 Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.

-These images solves [problem with iconv library](https://github.com/docker-library/php/issues/240#issuecomment-506651614).
+These images solve [problem with iconv library](https://github.com/docker-library/php/issues/240#issuecomment-506651614).

 Configuration by environment variables